HalimaBouzidi/JetsonPower/README.md

 # JetsonPower
-Python framework for power monitoring and measurement on NVIDIA Jetson boards
+Python framework for power monitoring and scaling on NVIDIA Jetson boards